smartyboots/Starter-Kit-V4-Eleventy/src/news/featured-post-test.md

 ---
 pageName: upcoming-novel
-newsTitle: My Upcoming Novel!
+newsTitle: My Upcoming Novel
-titleTag: My Upcoming Novel!
+titleTag: The suspense is killing me!
 newsAndUpdates: Featured Post Test 1 Title?
 newsDescription: Some more information about my upcoming novel lets find out if there's a character limit on the description.
 I would love it it there weren't